7.3 Linear Inequalities in Two or More Variables

 Give It Some Thought Answers

-Work on section 7.3 exercises in Fundamentals of Business Math Exercises.
+Work on section 7.3 exercises in Fundamentals of Business Math Exercises after reading this section.
 Discuss your solutions with your peers and/or course instructor.

 You may consult answers to select exercises: Fundamentals of Business Math Exercises – Select Answers